PetruUdrea/Snake_Game/README.md

 In the main.py file there are instructions to change the game mode from default to borderless.

-For more details about the functions of the game you read the small documentation in the documentation branch.
+For more details about the functions of the game you can read the features file.